Electronically controlled pneumatic brakes: Overview

 In contrast, ECP braking uses electronic controls which make it possible to activate air-powered brakes on the cars.
 On an ECP-equipped train, the cars are equipped with a trainline cable that runs parallel to the brake pipe down the length of the train.
 This cable is used to supply power to the electronic components installed on the cars.
 The cable also doubles as a communication medium that allows the locomotive to send commands to, and receive feedback from, the cars along the length of the train.

 ECP provides many benefits over the traditional braking system.
 For example, since all the cars receive the brake command at the same time, the brakes are applied uniformly and instantaneously.
 This provides much better train control, shortens the stopping distances, and leads to a lower risk of derailment or of coupling breakage.

+If the train divides, the cable is disconnected, automatically applying the brakes.

 Also with ECP, the brake pipe remains charged during operation.
 This allows the reservoirs on the cars to continuously charge making it less likely for the braking air supply to be exhausted.
 Further, since the cars can also send their status to the locomotive at the front, the engineer can monitor the state of the train and know at any given time the braking capabilities available.

 The ECPB can also apply the brakes on the rearmost wagons slightly before the brakes on the front wagons are applied, which reduces the shock and noise of the wagons bunching up.